 Supplementary Figure S2

-The molecular dynamics simulations of the Wild-type SOD1 dimer, mutant W32A-SOD1, and their complex with Lig9.
+The molecular dynamics simulations of the wild-type SOD1 dimer, mutant W32A-SOD1, and their complex with Lig9.
 The root-mean square fluctuations (RMSF) of the wild-type SOD1 dimer (black), and the mutant W32A-SOD1 dimer (grey).